Memory management unit: Burroughs B5000 series, B6x00/B7x00/B5900/A-series/Unisys MCP systems

-System performance can be monitored through the number of pbit interrupts, which is the count of accesses to descriptors with a zero bit.
-'Init' pbits indicate initial allocations or new memory blocks, but a high level of 'other' pbits indicate that the system had to load a block from virtual memory secondary storage.
-In normal operation this will not occur very much.
-If there are above average number of other pbits occurring the system might be thrashing, indicating system overload.
-In production systems, the machine load will be more constant and thus the system configured or tuned to avoid thrashing.

 All memory allocation is therefore completely automatic (one of the features of modern systems) and there is no way to allocate blocks other than this mechanism.
 There are no such calls as malloc or dealloc, since memory blocks are also automatically allocated on pbit interrupt or discarded.
 The scheme is also lazy, since a block will not be allocated until it is actually referenced.
-When memory is nearly full, the MCP examines the working set, trying compaction (since the system is segmented, not paged), deallocating read-only segments (such as code-segments which can be restored from their original copy) and, as a last resort, rolling dirty (that is updated) data segments out to disk.
+When memory is nearly full, the MCP examines the working set, trying compaction (since the system is segmented, not paged), deallocating read-only segments (such as code segments which can be restored from their original copy) and, as a last resort, rolling dirty (that is, updated) data segments out to disk.

-Another way these systems provide a function of a MMU is in protection.
+Another way these systems provide a function of an MMU is in protection.
 Since all accesses are via the descriptor, the hardware can check that all accesses are within bounds and, in the case of a write, that the process has write permission.
 The MCP system is inherently secure and thus has no need of an MMU to provide this level of memory protection.

 Blocks can be shared between processes via copy descriptors in process stacks (a stack is a special system structure representing the execution state of a process).

 Thus, some processes may have write permission, whereas others do not.

 Code segments are read-only, thus reentrant and shared between processes.

 Copy descriptors contain a 20-bit address field giving the index of the master descriptor in the master descriptor array.

 This also implements a very efficient and secure Interprocess Communication (IPC) mechanism.

 Blocks can easily be relocated, since only the master descriptor needs to be updated when a block's status changes.

 Another aspect is performance – do MMU-based or non-MMU-based systems provide better performance?
-MCP systems may be implemented on top of standard hardware that does have an MMU (for example, a standard PC).
+MCP systems may be implemented on top of standard hardware that has an MMU (for example, a standard PC).
 Even if the system implementation uses the MMU in some way, this will not be at all visible at the MCP level.